-The Department of Computer Science will launch a doctoral track in three of its majors in the academic year 2017-2018:
+The Department of Computer Science will launch a doctoral track in four of its majors in the academic year 2017-2018:

 - Bioinformatics and Digital Health (Life Science Technologies)

 - Computer Science (Computer, Communication and Information Sciences)

 - Machine Learning, Data Science and Artificial Intelligence (Computer, Communication and Information Sciences)

 Doctoral track is a competitive track where only a limited number of top students will be admitted.
 Students selected to the doctoral track can have their studies tailored towards pursuing PhD studies and can start working towards PhD in one of the department’s research groups already during their Master studies.
 Each student will have a supervising professor who monitors the student’s progress and who supervises his/her work in the research group.

 After 120 ECTS of studies designed with the supervising professor, including a research report acceptable as a Master’s thesis, the studies have a checkpoint.
 Necessary requirements for proceeding towards the PhD are rapid progress with very good grades; alternative path is a MSc degree.
 Before the checkpoint the students are formally Master’s students and after it doctoral programme students.
 The goal is to graduate with a PhD in 5 years.